-Next stewards meeting is the 20th of March.
-Work party the 22nd of March
+Next stewards meeting is the 17th of April.
+Work party has been moved to the 26th of April

 Tax Exempt Status Ok'd

 I am pleased to announce that Friends of Newberry Hill Heritage Park is now a tax exempt organization and that donations to our organization are tax deductible.
 We are listed as a public charity.
 This will make us eligible for NGO grants, bequests and gifts to our organization that support our goals and objectives.